RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks: Introduction

 \section{Introduction}

-Over the years, consistent research efforts towards autonomous driving led to significant developments in perception, planning, and control.
-A major challenge for autonomous vehicles is doing safe planning and driving decisions in urban traffic.
-In order to do so, we need to build robust methods for accurately and efficiently understanding traffic like human drivers and learn to analyze complex traffic scenes to make tactical driving decisions like slowing down, changing lanes, or taking turns.
-In moving traffic, making these decisions recklessly can cause road accidents and fatalities.
-To avoid such events, learning to identify potential risks in driving scenarios is critical.
-While visual cues are often the most useful source of perception and holistic scene understanding, utilizing this information to assess the behavior and interaction of the individual road users is non-trivial.
+Over the years, consistent research efforts toward autonomous driving have led to significant developments in perception, planning, and control.
+One major challenge for autonomous vehicles is ensuring safe planning and driving decisions in urban traffic.
+To achieve this, robust methods are required for accurately and efficiently understanding traffic, similar to human drivers, and for analyzing complex traffic scenes to make tactical driving decisions such as slowing down, changing lanes, or taking turns.
+Making these decisions recklessly in moving traffic can lead to road accidents and fatalities, which makes it critical to learn how to identify potential risks in driving scenarios.

-For urban driving scene understanding, we need to anticipate the behavior of dynamic and heterogeneous road agents in the traffic, including the vulnerable (pedestrians and cyclists) and other motorized not-so-vulnerable road agents, both spatially and temporally.
-Recent works \cite{li2020learning,zhang2020interaction} have shown the promise of modeling spatial interactions amongst the road users using interaction-graphs.
-Interaction graphs are designed with the notion that every road user influences every other road user at a particular instant.
-However, current methods fail to temporally model the behavior of individual road agents.
-Anticipating the behavior of specific road agents is very crucial for humans to drive safely, and hence, this can be critical to autonomous vehicles for planning the navigation in the impending traffic.
-For example, temporal intention modeling can help the vehicle make critical distinctions between a scenario with a pedestrian waiting to cross and another with a pedestrian walking parallel to the road.
-Another example where temporal modeling can be useful is to anticipate the intention of an approaching vehicle in a road intersection, i.e., in what direction is the vehicle going to continue moving?
+While visual cues are often the most useful source of perception and holistic scene understanding, utilizing this information to assess the behavior and interaction of individual road users is not straightforward.
+For urban driving scene understanding, it is necessary to anticipate the behavior of dynamic and heterogeneous road agents in traffic, including vulnerable road users like pedestrians and cyclists, as well as other motorized road agents.
+Recent works \cite{li2020learning, zhang2020interaction} have shown promise in modeling spatial interactions among road users using interaction graphs.
+However, the current methods fail to adequately model the temporal behavior of individual road agents.
+Anticipating the behavior of specific road agents is crucial for safe human driving and is equally critical for autonomous vehicles to plan navigation in impending traffic scenarios.

+Temporal intention modeling, for instance, can help the vehicle distinguish between a scenario with a pedestrian waiting to cross the road and another with a pedestrian walking parallel to it.
+Another example where temporal modeling is beneficial is in anticipating the intent of an approaching vehicle at a road intersection, i.e., predicting the direction in which the vehicle will continue moving.